PSR is a group of Source Engine developers, currently focusing on Black Mesa: Hazard Course, an addon for the Half-Life reimagining Black Mesa.

 • Able to read and write fluent English

 • Someone with a suitable amount of free time willing to be dedicated to the project (this is flexible and vague, but we don’t want anyone just kind of popping in only once every month or so!)

 • Willing and able to effectively give and receive constructive feedback

 • Have access to an internet connection stable and fast enough for frequent uploads and downloads

-• Basic knowledge of how to use the Hammer editor is preferred, but not required
+• Prior experience programming in the Source Engine is preferred, but not required

 Fill out our application form: Forms.gle